vibhamj/Git-Turotial-Qt-Desktop-App/README.md

   a) Add hamburger icon on top left and make it a toggle button, and if clicked anywhere outside of the index page, the index page should disappear.
   b) Populate the content headings on the index page using the model's display role.

-**TO-DO** - With my experience in the field here are the set of features I am going to continue to work on to achieve a complete product:
+**TO-DO** - With my experience in the field, here are the set of features I am going to continue to work on to achieve a complete product:

 4. Navigate to page upon clicking an entry in the index page.
 5. Storing multiple pages' content - maybe sending updated dat file, maintaining cloud DB or showing webpage.